 Telefonica, luring first-time smartphone buyers in Brazil, is designing a handset software system that is freely available to network operators and manufacturers, similar to Google’s Android, the world’s biggest platform.
-For network carriers, it’s a chance to have a say over what consumers see, use and buy via their smartphones, lost to Google and Apple Inc. (AAPL) when such handsets became must-have devices.
+For network carriers, it’s a chance to have a say over what consumers see, use and buy via their smartphones, lost to Google and Apple Inc. (AAPL:US) when such handsets became must-have devices.

 Telefonica has teamed up with Mozilla Corp., the company whose Firefox program challenged the dominance of Microsoft Corp.
-(MSFT)’s Web browser.
+(MSFT:US)’s Web browser.
 This week, six additional companies, including Germany’s Deutsche Telekom AG (DTE) and Sprint Nextel Corp.
-(S), said they will use the platform in other countries, such as Poland.
+(S:US), said they will use the platform in other countries, such as Poland.
 While Android is free, operators currently must accept that the biggest search engine controls the software code and makes advertising money from pushing users to take its mapping, e-mail and search services.

 “We don’t like the fact that one part of the value chain of our business is tightly controlled,” Carlos Domingo, director of product development at Telefonica’s digital unit, said in an interview.
 “In the case of the emerging countries it’s worse, because it becomes a monopoly by Google.”